Sang Leigh

 Biography

 Sang Leigh is an Assistant Professor at Cornell University.
-Previously, he was a Senior Principal Creative Technologist at Samsung Research America and as part of Samsung Design Innovation Center.
-He was also an assistant professor at Georgia Tech leading the Machine Poetics Group, and has helped Artmatr in the development of a machine painting technology and its creative use through collaboration with some of today’s most prominent painters.
-He received his PhD from MIT Media Lab in 2018.
-Prior to that, he was a software engineer at Samsung Electronics where he led the software development of eyeCan, an open-source DIY eye-mouse designed for people with motor disability.
-This project became the foundation of Samsung’s C-LAB.
-He received his Bachelor and Master of Science from KAIST, focusing on 3D Computer Vision and Machine Learning.
+Previous to joining Cornell, he was a Senior Principal Creative Technologist at Samsung Design Innovation Center and an assistant professor at Georgia Tech.
+He received his PhD from MIT Media Lab in 2018, before which, he was a software engineer at Samsung Electronics where he led the software development of eyeCan, an open-source DIY eye-mouse designed for people with motor disability.

 Research interests